yanzewu/line/README.md

     load [scriptname]

-To display figure:
+Display figure in a script:

     display

-To interrupt script running and switch to interactive mode:
+Interrupt script running and switch to interactive mode:

     input